SCCU ANNUAL GENERAL MEETING

 (b) Bulletin Editor.
 Remember the SCCU Bulletin?
 The Editor remarked that the Annual edition, which is all that remains of the printed Bulletin, had sold Two copies last year.
 He proposed to go on for another year at least.

+There had been recent, and very limited, experiments with digitisation of old pre-website Bulletins.
+The Editor has discovered, to his childlike glee, that his new scanner will do pdfs that are not just pretty pictures but actually searchable as text.
+It's scarcely a one-man undertaking, though.
+We're talking about 240-odd issues, averaging maybe 10 pages each, going back to October 1958.
 (2) Money.
 The meeting approved the examined (or "audited") Accounts, showing a surplus of £227 and a bank balance of £3871.
 (The surplus might boil down to maybe £85 in "real" terms, after allowing for things like expenses not paid yet.)
 It was noted that no affiliation fee had been received from Buckinghamshire, though their AGM had resolved to pay it.
 No one at the meeting quite knew what the Bucks situation was.
 [They have since made it clear that they intended, and still intend, to remain affiliated.
 What happened to their 2008-9 payment is not clear.]

 The Treasurer's proposed Budget envisaged no change in fees and a deficit of £54.
 (Fees, as you will recall, are County affiliation £50; NCM affiliation half of that but with a £5 discount for prompt payment; and Counties Championship entry fees £20 per team.)
 The budget provided £110 expenditure for replacement of three missing junior individual trophies; a figure which the meeting increased to £300 including engraving.
 After other adjustments, including the restoration of our £40 Patron's subscription to the Friends of Chess, the deficit rose to something like £400.
 This was approved.

+The meeting wondered, at some length, whether we should go on insuring our Trophies.
+It wasn't on the agenda, but there was some feeling it should be looked at.
 (3) Elections & Appointment.
 All Officers were re-elected.
 (The Treasurer, appointed last year on a pro tem acting basis, may yet have hoped to get away with a one-year tenure; but it doesn't happen that way.)
 We still don't have a Deputy President.
 Stephen Hill, Auditor since we don't know when, took his well earned retirement and was succeeded by Peter Baker MA FCA from Harpenden.
+(4) ECF Counties Team Rapidplay.
+The meeting discussed the topic reported further down (Executive Committee 9.4.10, item 6).

 To expand a bit on its history, the Championship seems to have been for teams of 12 since the last century, generally over 4 rounds at 30 minutes each, and usually - perhaps always - incorporating a handicap competition based on grades.
 It was last held in April 2007 at Hatfield with a disappointing entry of 4 teams.
 Previous venues, working backwards, have been Bedford (2005: 2 teams); Spondon Derbys (September 2003: 7 teams); Gloucester (September 2002: 10 teams); Stevenage (September 2001: 9 teams); Bedford (October 2000: 12 teams, "believed to be a record"); and Sheffield (October 1999: 7 teams).
 Before this the event was always in the Midlands, and perhaps originally over 16 boards.
 It was certainly over 16 boards in 1994.
 We think the competition goes back to 1988, perhaps continuously except for a gap in the early nineties.